Sanskrutee-Dudhe/Grubhub-analysis/README.md

 ## 👁️Project Overview

-This project based on New york based food delivery app, which delves into food delivery and restaurant analysis with a focus on Grubhub, a prominent food delivery platform.
+This project based on New york based food delivery app, which delves into food delivery and restaurant analysis with a focus on Grubhub, a prominent food delivery platform in New York.
 Our project involved data extraction, comprehensive data analysis, and the creation of an interactive dashboard.
 The objective was to provide valuable recommendations to a consultancy firm interested in opening a remote kitchen in New York.
 Let's explore the project's process, analysis, key findings, and recommendations.

 <br>